jackmoch/getting-started-with-clojure/README.md

 ##Example Explained

-This block introduces your project name as the core namespace, requires the reagent core as the symboly reagent, and pulls atom out of the reagent core library.
+The following block introduces your project name as the core namespace, requires the reagent core as the symbol `reagent`, and pulls `atom` out of the reagent core library.
 The require statement could be written as `import reagent, { atom } from 'reagent'` in an ES6 JavaScript syntax.

 ```
 (ns <project-name>.core
   (:require
    [reagent.core :as reagent :refer [atom]]
    ))
 ```

-This block defines the app-state as an atom with a key of :text and a value of "Hello world".
+The folloing block defines the app-state as an atom with a key of :text and a value of "Hello world".

 ```
 (defonce app-state (atom {:text "Hello world"}))
 ```

-This block defines a function called hello-world, which accepts no arguments `[]`, followed by a div which contains an h1 element with a value of `(:text @app-state)`.
+The following defines a function called hello-world, which accepts no arguments `[]`, followed by a div which contains an h1 element with a value of `(:text @app-state)`.
 The `@` character is used to dereference the app-state symbol and `:text` pulls out the value contained in the `:text` key.

 ```
 (defn hello-world []